Zwicky00/fritachi/README.md

 # Fritachi
-The Shadow Hokage (Backend Server) of Freeknct website
+The Shadow Hokage (Backend Server) of Freeknect website